Abhi310124/Smart-Device-Management-Platform/README.md

 # Smart-Device-Management-Platform
 This collection contains all the API endpoints for the Smart Device Management Platform.

-This project is a robust backend service for a smart device management platform, developed as part of the Curvvtech Backend Developer Assignment.
-It provides a complete set of APIs for user management, device control, data analytics, caching, real-time updates, and reporting — all built with a clean, scalable, and production-ready architecture.
+This project is a robust backend service for a smart device management platform.It provides a complete set of APIs for user management, device control, data analytics, caching, real-time updates, and reporting — all built with a clean, scalable, and production-ready architecture.

 ---